 No. A federal law called the Health Insurance Portability and Accountability Act (HIPAA) specifies who is allowed to see your medical records.

-So you shouldn't worry, for example, if your nosy neighbor happens to work in the same hospital where you receive treatment.
+Don't worry, for example, if your nosy neighbor works in the hospital where you get treatment.
 HIPAA bars that person from snooping into your records.
-In fact, if Nosy Neighbor attempts to poke around in your classified information, it would likely trip an alarm within the hospital's computer system and start a trace on who tried to look at that information.
+In fact, if someone tries to view classified information, it might trip an alarm in the computer system and start a trace on who tried to look at that information.

 Doctors encourage teens to get involved in making health care decisions, and understanding EHRs are a great way to do that.
 Looking at yours can help you get an idea of what's involved in managing your own medical care.

-Some systems may let you interact with your health care provider or nurse online (providing a way to ask questions through the system, for example), and might even allow you to set up and manage appointments.
-If your doctor's office uses EMRs, ask how you can participate!Back to Articles
+Some systems let you interact with your health care provider or nurse online.
+You might be able to ask questions that way, or set up and manage appointments.
+If your doctor's office uses EMRs, ask how to get started.Back to Articles

 Taking Charge of Your Medical Care